Windows Installation

 cd ~/Downloads

-- Install the package (replace the file name with the one you downloaded):
+- Install the package (replace with the exact filename you downloaded):

 - If you encounter dependency errors, fix them with: